inclusive-brains/prometheus-bci/README.md

 > **ℹ️ A comprehensive GitBook user manual is currently being created.
 This README will soon be complemented by a full online documentation!**
+> **💡 A scientific article will soon be published detailing our research and EEG classification methods underlying Prometheus BCI.

 # 🧠⚡ Prometheus BCI